 With a self-improvement perspective, you may start your analysis by making a sincere effort to detach from the other person and evaluate yourself objectively.
 If a conflict is not life-threatening or of great detriment to your health, then ask yourself, “What am I to learn from this conflict that is an opportunity for my growth?”
 Sift out all of the thoughts about the other person and just consider yourself.
 This act is not selfish; it is actually self-love.

 The goals of this self-analysis are to gain awareness for personal growth and create healthy solutions for your betterment.
 The awareness gained may be to improve your communication, listen to others more, accept others as they are and try not to change them, detach from others’ negativity, adjust your expectations of others, learn how to separate and let go, and on and on.

 Without a mindful self-analysis, you block yourself from valuable growth that is akin to living happier.
 Simply put, avoiding an honest self-analysis is self-sabotage.

 So when you consider the conflicting relationships in your past and present, ask yourself if there are patterns with certain types of people or in certain situations?
 When you identify the patterns, you are now aware and should hold yourself accountable to ending the patterns.

 Eradicate Negative Patterns

-In order to successfully eradicate a negative pattern, your increased awareness must be accompanied by desire, followed by strategic actions for positive change, and persistence.
-Strategic actions (aka solutions) may be to start communicating about your feelings without the emotional drama; or when upset, commit to inform the person about how their behavior negatively impacts you (how you “feel”); or commit to informing the person that their conduct is unhealthy for you and until they are more respectful you will walk away.
+In order to successfully eradicate a negative pattern, your increased awareness must be accompanied by desire, strategic actions for positive change, and persistence.
+Strategic actions (aka solutions) may be to start communicating about your feelings without the emotional drama; or when upset, committing to inform the person about how their behavior negatively impacts you (how you “feel”); or commit to informing the person that their conduct is unhealthy for you and until they are more respectful you will walk away.

 Wishing you happiness.